 If you suffer injury in the course of your work, and your work is a significant contributing factor to your injury occurring, you will be entitled to claim for workers' compensation benefits under the Workers' Compensation and Rehabilitation Act 2003.

 The benefits that you will receive as part of this claim include payment of reasonable medical and rehabilitation expenses for the treatment of your work injuries, and, where you are unable to work because of your injury, wage benefits.

 In some cases where an Enterprise Bargaining Agreement applies to an employer, the worker is entitled to their normal wages during workers' compensation claims.

 For more information about what statutory benefits you are entitled to view Workers' Compensation Benefits.

-There are some special cases where the entitlement to workers' compensation benefits are a little more complex.
-Such cases include:
+There are some special cases where the entitlement to workers' compensation benefits are a little more complex, such cases include:

-- Claims for pure psychiatric injury arising in the course of employment;
+Claims for pure psychiatric injury arising in the course of employment;

-- Industrial Deafness claims; and
+Industrial Deafness claims; and

-- Fatal accident claims.
+Fatal accident claims

 Pure Psychiatric injury claims

-For example, where a worker is involved in a bank hold up in the course of their work, or they witness a co-worker seriously injured or killed in the course of their work, or they are subjected to bullying and harassment in their work, and these events have an adverse psychological affect on them, resulting in a psychiatric injury.
+For example, where a worker is involved in a bank hold up in the course of their work, or they witness a co-worker seriously injured or killed in the course of their work, or they are subjected to bullying and harassment in their work, and these events have an adverse psychological effect on them, resulting in a psychiatric injury.

 Under the Workers' Compensation and Rehabilitation Act 2003, WorkCover has a right to reject a pure psychiatric injury claim where the injury is found to have resulted from "reasonable management action undertaken in a reasonable manner" by the employer.

 If it is shown that in rejecting the worker's application for promotion, the employer has acted in a reasonable manner, then the worker is not entitled to claim workers' compensation benefits for their psychiatric injury.

 At present, there are changes to Workcover legislation in process to further limit claims for pure psychiatric/psychological injury by workers in Queensland.

 Common law damages claims for psychiatric injury can be quite complex

 This is because to succeed in such a claim, it is necessary for the worker to prove that it was reasonably foreseeable by the employer that the worker was, on the balance of probabilities, likely to suffer a diagnosable psychiatric injury as a consequence of the work stress or stressors that are said to have caused the injury.

 This can be very difficult, as often, by the time the employer is placed on notice that the work stress or stressors are impacting on the worker's psychiatric state, the injury has already occurred.

 It is therefore very important for a worker to inform their supervisors or managers of any work stressors or instances of bullying and harassment in the workplace, which may be impacting upon them psychologically, as soon as reasonably possible.